 Monochromatic kitchens are beginning to make way for two-tone kitchens which combine two different colours that could either contrast or complement each other and add dimension or depth to the room.

-Other experimenting with different colours, you can blend wood with colour and change the feel of the room by playing around with different textures to revitalise your kitchen.
+Other experimenting with different colours, you can blend wood grain textures with colour and change the feel of the room by playing around with different textures to revitalise your kitchen.

 Hop on the trends with the help of laminates